ErlindaQiao/AES/README.md

 ## Data
 The port information and sailing distances between ports are provided.
-* port_information.csv \\
+* port_information.csv:

-The information of ports.
-Port in the main waterway with type=1, and port in the tributary with type=0.
+Ports are categorized by type, where Type 1 indicates a port on the main waterway and Type 0 indicates a port on a tributary.

 * port_segment_distance.csv:
 * port_distance_matrix.csv: